ReeSilva/Neve/README.md

 ## Contribution

 Contributions are welcome!
-Feel free to [open an issue](https://github.com/redyf/Neve/issues) to report problems, suggest improvements, or submit pull requests to add new features to Neve.
+Feel free to [open an issue](https://github.com/reesilva/neve/issues) to report problems or suggest improvements.
+For the original project, visit [redyf/Neve](https://github.com/redyf/Neve).

 ## License